-Looking for a Subtropical Beach + Cosmopolitism + Nightlife + Animation package?
+Looking for a Subtropical Beach + Cosmopolitism + Nightlife + Entertainment package?

-If this is the case, consider Rio de Janeiro and nearby resorts as Buzios and Angra dos Reis.
-They are among the best beaches in Brazil.
-These are the places...
+If so, consider Rio de Janeiro and nearby resorts like Buzios and Angra dos Reis.
+They are some of the best beaches in Brazil.

-Rio de Janeiro lives from and to its beaches, in a degree unknown elsewhere, and Copacabana embodies this spirit.
-Copacabana beach is at the heart of Rio’s life and spirit, with plenty of accommodation, restaurants and hot nightlife places.
-For those who want not only beach life but also friendly people and music, parties, volley, sports, city life, Copacabana is an inevitable option to consider..
+Rio de Janeiro depends on its beaches like nowhere else in the world and Copacabana embodies this spirit.
+Copacabana beach is at the heart of Rio, with plenty of accommodation, restaurants and nightlife places.
+For those who want not only beach life but also friendly people, music, parties, volley, sports and a city life, Copacabana is an inevitable option to consider.

 But there are other options in Rio.
-If you want the soft white sand and the blue water of Copacabana, and its music and opportunities, but also a more relaxed and family ambiance, then consider Ipanema and Leblon.
-These twin beaches are just a mile south; you can always visit Copacabana, from there.
+If you want the soft white sands and the blue water of Copacabana, its music and opportunities, but also a more relaxed and family friendly ambiance, then consider Ipanema and Leblon.
+These twin beaches are just a mile south from Copacabana, so you can also visit it as well.

-Another option is the Barra beaches, further south and distant from Rio's centre but, yet, near enough Rio’s main attractions.
-They don’t have the busy and intense spirit of traditional Rio's beaches, but they are less crowded (at workdays), offer good animation at night, and aren’t far from other Rio options.
+Another option is the Barra beach, further south and distant from Rio's centre but near enough its main attractions.
+It doesn't have the busy and intense spirit of traditional Rio's beaches, but it is less crowded (at workdays), offers good animation at night and isn't far from other Rio options.

-- The financial and historic centre is the Centro, or downtown.
+- Rio's financial and historic centre: Rio's downtown.

-- Downtown beaches are polluted and no more suitable for swimming.
+- Downtown's beaches are polluted and no longer suitable for swimming.

 - Today's beaches begin more at south, with Leme Beach and Copacabana.

 - Barra de Tijuca (or simply Barra), with its more distant set of beaches, is also a fine option, especially for surf lovers.
-If it is the case, think in the Tijuca beaches: they are among the best beaches in Brazil, and are very little crowded at weekdays.
+If this is the case, consider the Tijuca's beaches: they are amongst the best beaches in Brazil and aren't very crowded at weekdays.

-The downtown area of Rio (the centro) contains the city oldest neighbourhoods, churches, museums, cafés, bars, restaurants, and other historical sights.
-But most of the tourism and beach zones are located at more southern zones.
+The downtown area of Rio (the centro) contains the city's oldest neighbourhoods, churches, museums, cafes, bars, restaurants and other historical sights.
+But most of the tourism and beach zones are located at more southern locations.

-Most of social life and daily outings of «cariocas» are spent in the beach, or near the beach, amid music.
-That’s the spirit of Rio and of many beaches in Brazil.
-The beaches – and the restaurants, bars and public places around them – aren’t just a daily fun and diversion centre.
-They are the very heart of social intercourse.
-Even many business acts occur in those areas.
+Most of the social life is spent in the beach, or near the beach, amidst music.
+The beaches and the restaurants, bars and public places around them are where most socializing takes place and even many business endeavours.

-If you want to sense the spirit of Rio de Janeiro you must spend a day in Copacabana.
-Take a walk from Avenida Atlantica till Ipanema and Leblon, further south.
+Every trip to Rio de Janeiro should include a day in Copacabana.
+Take a walk south, from Avenida Atlantica to Ipanema and Leblon.
 Eat in one of the many small restaurants of those places, in two of the best beaches in Brazil.
 Ipanema and Leblon offer a great number of good small restaurants and bars.

 Other highlights and trips:

-Prominent granite mountain, standing at the entrance of Guanabara bay.
+A prominent granite mountain, standing at the entrance of Guanabara bay.
 Sugar Loaf offers an astonishing view of the city and the Guanabara bay.
-It’s an icon.
-The views that Sugar Loaf allows are indeed exceptional.
+An iconic place, the views that Sugar Loaf offers are truly exceptional.

 Another icon and landmark of Rio, where the gigantic statue of Christ the Redeemer stands.